faroeq33/authexample/README.md

   - State is secure but it will be lost when the page is refreshed.

 # Example with a react app
-In this application we use Context to provide the token to childcomponents.
-The tokens are stored in local storage.
+In this application we use Jotai to share tokens to childcomponents.
+The tokens are stored in local storage & synchronised with state.
 The token is removed from the local storage when the user logs out.

 ## Overview of the components
-- **AuthContext.tsx**: provides token to childcomponents.
+- **src/authentication/atoms.tsx**: provides tokens to childcomponents.
 	- Responsible for
     	- Signing in and out by storing or removing token from local storage
 		- Providing the token to the components